admiralyeoj/resume/resume.md

 <p class="date">July 2022- June 2024</p>

 - **Backend Development & Feature Maintenance**: Using PHP and Laravel, to build and maintain new and existing features and APIs in proprietary WMS to enhance system functionality.
-- **Enterprise-Grade Systems** Develop and manage enterprise-grade WMS and OMS applications capable of handling large data volumes, ensuring reliability and performance, removing manual processing and Improving warehouse operations by at least 30%.
+- **Enterprise-Grade Systems** Develop and manage enterprise-grade WMS and OMS applications capable of handling large data volumes, ensuring reliability and performance, removing manual processing, and Improving warehouse operations by at least 30%.
 - **Problem Solving & Debugging**: Utilize strong analytical abilities to debug and resolve issues within the existing codebase, maintaining system stability and performance, and increasing speed by as much as 40%.

 **Technologies used:** Using Laravel and MSSQL, I contributed to our proprietary Warehouse Management Software (WMS), ensuring smooth operations across our warehouses.
 I scoped and planned project features in Jira to maintain project visibility and mentored junior developers.
 Often, I was the go-to person for resolving urgent issues when quick fixes were needed.